How to Plan a Weekend Getaway in 5 Easy Steps

 There’s nothing like a weekend getaway to help you relax and unwind or to get a taste of a new travel destination you might want to return to later for a longer visit.

-No matter where you go, planning a weekend getaway should be fun and easy.
+No matter where you go, planning your next weekend getaway should be fun and easy.
 The easy steps above should be all that you need to plan the perfect weekend away.
 Enjoy!

 What is your perfect weekend getaway?
 Let me know in the comments.